davereid/drush-patchfile/README.md

 ## Installation

-Download or git clone into your ~/.drush directory, or wherever your local Drush commands are stored.
+Download or git clone this repository into your ~/.drush directory, or wherever your local Drush commands are stored.

 You should also add the canonical location of the patch make file to your project's drushrc.php: